The Ultimate Guide to Event Management

 - Professionals at event technology companies that support various parts of the registration and presentation process

-- And, of course, the operations and finance professionals within organizations who are tracking spending and results
+- Operations and finance professionals within organizations who are tracking spending and results

 The bigger the event, the more people involved.
 The demands placed on event planners today are higher than ever before!